 The community within the plant was a network, which crossed boundaries of race, culture, gender, and age.
 From the paint shop garden, to plant gate collections, and the internal phone system, which was as efficient as Reuters or AP, the plant was as tightly knit, and as protective at times, as armour.

 To ensure that the passage of this community would not go unmarked, the union, local 303 of the Canian Auto Workers, along with the Government of the Province of Ontario, sponsored me for the material costs of a photographic documentation of the workforce within the plant, as part of a heritage project.
-By the time that the plant closed, I h shot about 130 rolls of film and h collected 743 release forms.
+By the time that the plant closed, I had shot about 130 rolls of film and h collected 743 release forms.
 Since then, another 25 rolls have been shot documenting the dismantling and demolition of the plant.
 This is an enormously personal document as I was myself a longtime employee at the van plant and was inspired to study photography upon the death of a close friend and co-worker, to create a tribute to my friends.

 I started November 23, 1983 in Body shop, in Respot 1, a close knit community somewhat skeptical of the presence of a woman in their midst.
 There was some doubt expressed that a little girl like me would ever be able to perform the jobs assigned.
 What was far more striking however, were the good wishes to succeed, and the generosity of those who helped make endurable the grueling, exhausting, and painful period until my muscles and stamina developed.